timberkerkvliet/seizento/README.md

 ## What does seizento do?

-Seizento should do two things well:
-* It stores JSON data conforming to a JSON schema
+It stores JSON data conforming to a JSON schema
-* It enables JSON projections by an expression language

-## The products example

-### Setting literals

 Suppose that by a PUT request to `/schema/products` we set the following schema (using the defined standard at https://json-schema.org/):